-The Thelma and Bert Ollie Memorial Collection is an important resource for researchers interested in American abstraction, art education and mentoring, artists’ self-stated aims, exhibitions and gallery representation.
+Materials associated with the Thelma and Bert Ollie Memorial Collection are an important resource for researchers interested in American abstraction, art education and mentoring, artists’ self-stated aims, exhibitions and gallery representation.
 The files also provide context for collection, including information about Ronald Ollie’s collecting practices and his relationships with artists, gallerists and curators.

 A full inventory of archival material associated with the Thelma and Bert Ollie Memorial Collection is available online, and the public can view the material at the museum’s Richardson Memorial Library.
 Use of materials is subject to restrictions, and researchers should make appointments in advance of their visit.

 About the Saint Louis Art Museum Archives